[ Printer Friendly Version ] [ Report Abuse ]

 “Misgen, Deandra.”
 McGonagall called.
 A small girl with frizzy red hair and glasses walked up to the stool on trembling legs.
 The ratty old hat slid over her eyes, and stayed there for nearly 6 minutes before announcing “GRYFFINDOR!” to the hall.
 The hall tittered and whispered.
 It was the first hatstall of the year.

-Deandra Misgen grinned in relief, and skipped off to sit by her cousin, Aidan Clarke, and the two other boys who were seated next to him, Scorpius Malfoy and Nathan Jones.
+Deandra Misgen grinned in relief, and skipped off to sit by her cousin, Aidan Clarke, and the other boy who was seated next to him, Scorpius Malfoy.

-The four eleven year olds chattered away until “Potter, Albus!”
+The three eleven year olds chattered away until “Potter, Albus!”
 Was called.
 The whole hall went silent, and all eyes were on the new Potter boy as he walked to the stool.

 The hat was only on his head for 30 seconds before it announced, “GRYFFINDOR!”